smallmirror62/framework/tests/README.md

 Make sure you have PHPUnit installed and that you installed all composer dependencies (run `composer update` in the repo base directory).

-Run PHPUnit in the yii repo base directory.
+Run PHPUnit in the leaps repo base directory.

 ```
 phpunit